simulogics/airlinesim-docs/content/docs/about/payment/index.en.md

 ## Motivation

 AirlineSim is a very niche game (= comparatively few active players).
-It is also intended to be serious business simulation, and its servers run elaborate simulation models that are very resource-intensive (= high operational costs).
+It is also intended to be a serious business simulation, and its servers run elaborate simulation models that are very resource-intensive (= high operational costs).

 With this in mind, there are certain requirements our payment model needs to meet: